 Optimize Your Website for Lead Generation

-A properly optimized website is critical to increasing the quality and quantity of leads your website generates.
-Website errors, slow site speed, and the inability to identify visitors can hinder even the best executed marketing plans.
+B2B marketers know a properly optimized website is critical to increasing the number of quality leads your website generates.
+Website errors, slow site speed, and the inability to identify visitors can hinder even the best executed B2B marketing plans.

 1. See Who’s Visiting Your Website (Even if They Don’t Submit a Form)

 Leadfeeder gives you the ability to know exactly which companies have visited your website.
-That information can be parsed into a sales-specific Slack channel or a variety of CRMs and then passed off to a sales rep for a follow up conversation.
+That information can be parsed into a sales-specific Slack channel or a variety of CRMs and then passed off to a salesperson for a follow up conversation.

 It seamlessly integrates with Google Analytics and will identify a visitor even if they don’t fill out a form or download a resource.